-There are a lot of reasons why refueling with milk is a good idea—milk is a nutrient powerhouse, providing not just one, but nine essential nutrients.
+There are a lot of reasons why refueling with milk is a good idea—milk is a nutrient powerhouse, providing not just one, but thirteen essential nutrients.
 But what exactly does “refuel” mean and why do so many people swear by milk as their go-to refuel beverage?
 Let’s break down this word…

 Fuel is energy.
 By definition, fuel is an energy source, something that sustains and stimulates power.
 In nutrition science, fuel and glucose are synonymous.
 Our bodies prefer glucose for energy – just like a car needs gas, our bodies needs glucose to help keep us running.
 Glucose courses through our blood and is stored in our muscles so that our cells have available energy to maintain life functions—the power to jump, to run, to walk, and to operate.
 And this glucose fuel comes from food.